 Peter and I did something very out of character for us this past Saturday.
 We went out in public in Seattle for an extended period of time!
 And not just to a coffee shop either!
 We went to a proper big event called Taste Washington at the CenturyLink Field Event Center.

 Taste Washington – not Taste of Washington – is the largest food and wine event in the country.
 We went to the Grand Tasting which was organized a little bit like a trade show with booths and vendors, although I use the term booth very loosely here.
-It was more like long church tables stacked together forming sections shaped as squares.
+It was more like long church tables stacked together forming sections shaped like squares.
 At this year’s tasting, there were more than 230 wineries representin’ Washington and over 65 restaurants.

-On the surface the $95/ticket (single day) price seemed a bit steep but this is an all-inclusive event where you can drink as much wine (and beer) and eat as much food as you like for three-and-a-half hours; four-and-a-half hours if you purchase the VIP tickets ($165/ticket).
+On the surface, the $95/ticket (single day) price seemed a bit steep but this is an all-inclusive event where you can drink as much wine (and beer) and eat as much food as you like for three-and-a-half hours; four-and-a-half hours if you purchase the VIP tickets ($165/ticket).
 In researching this post, I’ve learned that presale tickets were available at a $21 discount in December 2017 and have set a reminder so Peter and I take advantage of this for Taste Washington 2019 because we are for sure going but next time as VIPs.

 Doors opened for general admission at 2pm and we arrived at 2:12pm via Lyft.
 The queue snaked down two city blocks.
 I started the timer as soon as we reached the end of the queue.
 It only took us 16 minutes to get in the door.